Department of Computing

 - MSc Advanced Computing (1 year full-time)

-- MSc Artificial Intelligence (1 year full-time) new for 2019 entry
+- MSc Artificial Intelligence (1 year full-time)

 - MSc Computing (Artificial Intelligence and Machine Learning) (1 year full-time)